Content Words: Nouns, Verbs, Adjectives and Adverbs

 Verbs of Feeling

 Ambitransitive verbs denoting a feeling mean to feel [root noun] or cause to feel [root noun].
+Note that the intransitive meaning may also be expressed as a copula and adjective phrase: sen [root noun]-do.
+See -do below.

 • interes(cu) - be/feel interested (feel interest)